 Remove the processor identification label from the heat sink and replace it with the new label that comes with the replacement processor.

-Apply the thermal grease on the top of the processor with syringe by forming four uniformly spaced dots, while each dot consists of about 0.1 ml of thermal grease.Figure 3.
+Apply the thermal grease on the top of the processor with syringe by forming four uniformly spaced dots, while each dot consists of about 0.1 ml of thermal grease.NoteIf you have cleaned the top of the processor with an alcohol cleaning pad, make sure to apply the new thermal grease after the alcohol has fully evaporated.Figure 3.
 Proper shape of the thermal grease

 If you are replacing a heat sink, remove the processor identification label from the old heat sink and place it on the new heat sink in the same location.
 The label is on the side of the heat sink closest to the triangular alignment mark.

 If you are unable to remove the label and place it on the new heat sink, or if the label is damaged during transfer, write the processor serial number from the processor identification label on the new heat sink in the same location as the label would be placed using a permanent marker.